laiba-107/Function-Approximation-Python/README.md

 python script_name.py

 # Scripts
-Linear Approximation
+# Linear Approximation:

 This script performs a linear approximation of a user-defined function at a specified point.

-Newton's Method
+# Newton's Method:

 This script implements Newton's method to find the roots of a function within a specified interval.

-Trapezoidal Rule
+# Trapezoidal Rule:

 This script uses the Trapezoidal rule to approximate the area under a curve for a given function.

-Midpoint Rule
+# Midpoint Rule:

 This script uses the Midpoint rule to approximate the area under a curve for a given function.

-Simpson's Rule
+# Simpson's Rule:

 This script uses Simpson's rule to approximate the area under a curve for a given function.

-Riemann Sum
+# Riemann Sum:

 This script calculates the left and right Riemann sums to approximate the area under a curve for a given function.

 # Examples